Snapshots of Food Industry News

 Mondelez India Announce Online Sale of Cadbury Chocolate Range

 The online sales will cover its entire range of chocolate products but the company is likely to concentrate on the gifting section.
 They will use the opportunity to tap into the corporate gifting section.
-Mondelez is geared up to leverage the platform this festive season and is likely to provide an enhanced experience through online discounts and customised bulk orders.
-It also intends to provide free shipping for any bulk order above Rs.299 and multiple location delivery.
-For deliveries it is partnering with third parties like Olympia Industries Ltd.
+Mondelez is geared up to leverage the platform this festive season and is likely to provide an enhanced experience through online discounts and customized bulk orders.
+It also intends to provide free shipping for any bulk order above Rs.299 and multiple location deliveries.
+For deliveries, it is partnering with third parties like Olympia Industries Ltd.

 Badal: Food Processing Industry Likely to Receive 10 Million Dollars FDI

 Union Minister, Harsimrat Kaur Badal has stated that in the next two to three years the food processing industry is likely to attract investment of at least $10 million on the back of reforms initiated by the Government of India.
-The Minister was speaking on the side-lines of the India Economic Summit organised by the World Economic Forum in partnership with CII.
-She also stated that FDI in the food processing sector has risen by 40 per cent since last year.
+The Minister was speaking on the sidelines of the India Economic Summit organized by the World Economic Forum in partnership with CII.
+She also stated that FDI in the food processing sector has risen by 40 percent since last year.

 The Minister also spoke about the upcoming ‘World Food India’ which is slated to take place between 3 and 5 November 2017.
 Badal is optimistic about investments coming in after ‘World Food India’ as the government has been creating infrastructure in the past three years and have also created an environment for investment by bringing out appropriate policies and programmes.
 She also pointed to the fact that India is ripe for joint ventures as it has the raw materials and the ready-made consumer base companies are looking for when targeting new markets.